 75 and over

-An entitled worker can opt-in to a pension scheme, but you do not have to contribute to their pension.
+An entitled worker can request to join a pension scheme, but they do not have to contribute to their pension.

 A non-eligible job holder isn’t automatically enrolled into a pension scheme, but should be given the opportunity to opt-in to one.
 If they opt-in you must contribute to their pension.